 His improvisation that night* was “magical, amazing, breathtaking, electrifying… a masterpiece.”

 We all face challenges in our work.
-Overcoming or working within those challenges is not a barrier to our job, it is our job.
-And if we choose to treat those constraints not as limits but as frames that focus us on the difference we can make then we all have the opportunity to create inspiration.
+Overcoming or finding a way forward within those constraints is not a barrier to our job, it is our job.
+And if we choose to treat those challenges not as limits but as frames that focus us on the differences we are able to make then we all have the opportunity to create inspiration.

-Are you facing constraints in your work?
-Is there an opportunity to switch your focus from fighting what you can’t change to creating the very best you can out of what you have?
+Are you facing constraints in your work or personal life?
+Is there an opportunity to switch your focus from fighting what you can’t change to creating the very best out of what you have?
 What would happen if you did?

 You can sign up to daily posts here.